ELEVATE-Project/project-service/README.md

         > **Note**: During the first Docker Compose run, the database, migration seeder files, and the script to set the default organization will be executed automatically.

-8.  **Access The MentorEd Application**: Once the services are up and the front-end app bundle is built successfully, navigate to **[localhost:8100](http://localhost:8100/)** to access the MentorEd app.
+8.  **Access The Project Application**: Once the services are up and the front-end app bundle is built successfully, navigate to **[localhost:8100](http://localhost:8100/)** to access the MentorEd app.
 9.  **Gracefully Stop All Services & Dependencies:** All containers which are part of the docker-compose can be gracefully stopped by pressing `Ctrl + c` in the same terminal where the services are running.
 10. **Remove All Service & Dependency Containers**: All docker containers can be stopped and removed by using the `docker-compose-down` file.